wewewe08/bingbong_bot-API-/README.md

 ## Project Status
 Project is: _in progress_ / _complete_
--the discord bot is essentially completed, but there could be little things that i add on to it down the line.
+* the discord bot is essentially completed, but there could be little things that i add on to it down the line.

 ## Room for Improvement
--cleaner code
+*cleaner code
--optimization
+*optimization

 ## Contact